flexera-public/policy_templates/cost/google/idle_persistent_disk_recommendations/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email addresses* - A list of email addresses to notify
-- *Region* - Location to check, it is specifically Google zones
+- *Zone* - Location to check, it is specifically Google zones
 - *Project ID* - Google Projects to Query.
 Leave blank to query all projects.
 - *Unattached Days* - Days a volume has been unattached.
 Default is 30 days